LBHackney-IT/lbh-core/README.md

 **Note:**
 Because the aspect proxy is generated at compile time, this **will** affect how unit tests are written.
-Any unit tests that are on a class that uses the `[LogCall]` (regardless of whether or not they are testing a decorated method) must also ensure that the DI container used by the aspect is configured appropriately.
+Any unit tests that are on a class that uses the `[LogCall]` attribute (regardless of whether or not they are testing a decorated method) must also ensure that the DI container used by the aspect is configured appropriately.

 ##### Usage

 ###### Setup
-The first call adds the necessary DI container registrations, and the second call ensures that the DI container used to inject the `ILogger` into the custom aspect is the same one that is created in the application startup.
+The first call adds the necessary DI container registrations and the second call ensures that the DI container used to inject the `ILogger` into the custom aspect is the same one that is created in the application startup.